cran/ggExtra/README.md

 Installation
 ------------

-`ggExtra` is currently only available through GitHub and can be downloaded easily using `devtools`.
+`ggExtra` is available through both CRAN and GitHub.

+To install the CRAN version:

+    install.packages("ggExtra")

+To install the latest developmental version from GitHub:

-    # install.packages("devtools")
+    install.packages("devtools")
     devtools::install_github("daattali/ggExtra")

 Usage